 His 28 years of experience in these different practice areas enables Mr. Norwillo to provide comprehensive legal services to staffing firms of any size, in any service sector.
 Mr. Norwillo is dedicated to addressing the needs of staffing firm employers through active membership in the American Staffing Association (ASA) and related industry trade associations.

 The firm represents self-insured, stated fund, group rated, and public employers in all phases of workers’ compensation matters.
-Ms. Purcell, in her 20 plus years of practice, is adept at designing safety and claim cost management strategies for employers.
+Mr. Norwillo is adept at designing safety and claim cost management strategies for employers.
 Cost reduction strategies may include exploring available discount programs, alternative Bureau of Workers’ Compensation (BWC) rating programs, and self-insurance.
-Ms. Purcell evaluates an employer’s specific circumstances and objectives to design the most effective claims management strategy and defense.
+We evaluate an employer’s specific circumstances and objectives to design the most effective claims management strategy and defense.